-Ian Book’s 4 TD passes lead Notre Dame past Stanford 45-24
+Ian Book throws 4 TD passes, No. 15 Notre Dame tops Stanford

 STANFORD, Calif.
+(AP) — When Notre Dame needed a spark to get going late in the first half, the special teams delivered.

-(AP) — Ian Book threw for 255 yards and four touchdowns and No. 15 Notre Dame reached double-digit wins for the third straight season by beating Stanford 45-24 on Saturday.
+Isaiah Foskey’s blocked punt set up Ian Book’s second of four touchdown passes and No. 15 Notre Dame reached double-digit wins for the third straight season by beating Stanford 45-24 on Saturday.

+“It started with the punt block,” coach Brian Kelly said.
+“From there we got some momentum and started to settle down a bit offensively.”

-Book threw two TD passes to Chase Claypool and also connected with Tony Jones Jr. and Tommy Tremble to help the Fighting Irish (10-2, No. 16 CFP) snap a five-game losing streak at Stanford Stadium.
+Book turned the blocked punt into a 6-yard TD pass to Tommy Tremble late in the second quarter and then threw his first of two TD passes to Chase Claypool with 1:20 remaining in the half as the Fighting Irish (10-2, No. 16 CFP) quickly erased a 10-point deficit and snapped a five-game losing streak at Stanford Stadium.

 Notre Dame also put together three straight seasons of at least 10 wins for the second time in school history, having previously done it under Lou Holtz from 1991-93.

+Book was a big reason why, throwing for 255 yards with a 16-yard TD pass to Tony Jones Jr. in the first quarter.

+“He’s found a stillness in him that he’s never had before,” Kelly said.
+“He plays the game differently now.
+His calmness is really about his confidence now and what he can do.”

 Davis Mills threw two TD passes for the Cardinal (4-8), who have lost four straight for the first time since 2007.
 Stanford also finished with its first losing record since 2008, ending a streak of 10 straight bowl bids.

+“It was definitely a game changer,” defensive lineman Adetokunbo Ogundeji said.
+“Special teams was big for us this whole game. … Special teams definitely got a spark for us the first half.”

+Book then capped a three-play, 76-yard drive with a 41-yard strike to Claypool with 1:20 left in the half to give the Irish the lead for good.

-Book then had a 26-yard scramble on fourth-and-2 to set up an 8-yard TD pass to Claypool that made it 28-17 in the third quarter, putting the Irish in control.
+Book had a 26-yard scramble on fourth-and-2 to set up an 8-yard TD pass to Claypool that made it 28-17 in the third quarter, putting the Irish in control.

 THE TAKEAWAY